crsod/crsod/README.md

 Set your Audio and Subtitles/CC in the Crunchyroll web player to your preferred languages.

-If proper subtitles captions are not available on the dubbed video for the language you've selected, they will be loaded from the original Japanese video instead.
+If proper subtitles are not available on the dubbed video for the language you've selected, they will be loaded from the original Japanese video instead.

 ## Known issues